ABOUT FORMULA 2

-Half of the drivers on the current F1 grid contested the feeder championship or GP2, of which two raced for DAMS: Pierre Gasly and Nicholas Latifi.
-Carlos Sainz also raced for DAMS in Formula Renault 3.5.
+More than half of the drivers on the current F1 grid contested the feeder championship or GP2, of which two raced for DAMS: Pierre Gasly and Alexander Albon.
+Carlos Sainz, Kevin Magnussen and Nyck De Vries also raced for DAMS in Formula Renault 3.5.

-Each race on the eight-round calendar supports the Formula 1 weekend, with two 45-minute Sprint Races and a 60-minute Feature Race in a new format for the 2021 season.
+Each race on the 14-round calendar supports the Formula 1 weekend, with a 45-minute Sprint Race on the Saturday and a 60-minute Feature Race on the Sunday.

 As a spec series, everyone uses the same Dallara chassis, Mecachrome engine and Pirelli tyres.
 It is therefore up to the individual teams to set the car up and execute a good race strategy, and the young drivers to show their talent.